jvtalan1/project-sari-doc/marketing/index.md

 # Marketing And Promotions

 Suki supports promotions and digital coupons.
-The following articles documents the syntax for promotions and coupons.
+The following articles describe the API usage of promotions and coupons.

 - [Promotions](promotions.md)
 - [Coupons](coupons.md)